 Figure~\ref{fig:simul.detect} displays the relative regrets involving the loss function $l_{\text{d}}(\cdot,\cdot,c)$ as defined in \eqref{eq:loss.detect}:

 for the left and the right panels of the figure respectively.
 Intuitively, the loss functions underlies a decision problem of identifying units with $\mu_i$ or $q_{0.1,i}$ below a fixed threshold $c$, where the loss from each unit increases symmetrically in the magnitude of misidentification.
-The DGP utilized is the calibrated DGP with $n=4000$, and the threshold value $c$ is varied on the $x$-axis of Figure~\ref{fig:simul.detect}.
+The DGP utilized is the calibrated DGP with $n=5000$, and the threshold value $c$ is varied on the $x$-axis of Figure~\ref{fig:simul.detect}.

-From the left panel, we observe that \textsc{het} dominates \textsc{hom} for almost all values of $c$.
+From the left panel, we observe that \textsc{het} dominates \textsc{hom} for all values of $c$.
 Furthermore, even though the heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$ is limited under this DGP, the relative regret differential between \textsc{het} and \textsc{hom} widens considerably for small values of $c$.
 This is likely due to the negative dependence between $\mu_i$ and $\sigma_i^2$: units with the smallest $\mu_i$ tend to have the largest $\sigma_i^2$, and \textsc{hom}, which assumes a common $\sigma^2$ for all units, will suffer the largest regret at detecting units with small $\mu_i$ because it is precisely at these regions that the homoskedasticity assumption is most misplaced.

-Interestingly, the story seems to be reversed for detecting units with small $q_{i,0.1}$, in that the regret differential decreases for smaller values of $c$.
-It turns out that there is a happy coincidence for \textsc{hom} in this case, specifically for small values of $\mu_i$: the (negative) bias in the estimation of $\mu_i$ arising from the homoskedasticity assumption cancels out the (negative) bias in the estimation of $\sigma_i^2$ through the form of the quantile: $q_{0.1,i}= \mu_i - 1.28\cdot \sigma_i$.\footnote{To elaborate in detail: in this DGP the units with small $\mu_i$ tend to have larger $\sigma_i$, and so the homoskedasticity assumption falsely imputes small $\sigma_i$s to these units; thus \textsc{hom} estimators of $\sigma_i$ for these units will be too small.
+The story is reversed for detecting units with small $q_{i,0.1}$, in that the regret differential between \textsc{het} and \textsc{hom} decreases for smaller values of $c$.
+It turns out that for \textsc{hom} in this case, for small values of $\mu_i$, the (negative) bias in the estimation of $\mu_i$ arising from the homoskedasticity assumption cancels out the (negative) bias in the estimation of $\sigma_i^2$ through the quantile's expression: $q_{0.1,i}= \mu_i - 1.28\cdot \sigma_i$.\footnote{To elaborate in detail: in this DGP the units with small $\mu_i$ tend to have larger $\sigma_i$, and so the homoskedasticity assumption falsely imputes small $\sigma_i$s to these units; thus \textsc{hom} estimators of $\sigma_i$ for these units will be too small.
 As a result of this, the Bayes correction for the estimation of $\mu_i$ is smaller than optimal and the \textsc{hom} estimates of these $\mu_i$ will also be too small.}